adna-tk/book-explorer/README.md

 - **Port already in use:** Change port in `vite.config.ts`
 - **API connection failed:** Check `VITE_API_BASE_URL` in `.env`
 - **Build errors:** Clear `node_modules` and reinstall

-## 📄 License

-This project is a take-home assignment.

-## 👥 Contributing

-This is a demonstration project.
-For production use, consider:

-- Adding comprehensive tests
-- Implementing rate limiting
-- Adding API documentation (Swagger/OpenAPI)
-- Setting up CI/CD pipeline
-- Adding error tracking (Sentry)

----

 For detailed setup instructions, see:
 - [Backend README](./backend/README.md)